icaruso21/Youtube-Watch-Later/README.md

 # Youtube Watch Later

-To launch our project, git clone into a new folder and then cd into the cosc349_1-youtube folder and vagrant up
+To launch our project, clone this repository and then cd cosc349_1-youtube folder and vagrant up!